fastrodev/fastro/index.md

 ## Features

 Fastro provides easy-to-use features for web development.
-Managing files and folders of a monolithic application made easy.

-- File system routing. *No need to register routes, controllers, middlewares, templates, or static files.
+- File system routing. *Managing files and folders of a monolithic application made easy.
+No need to register routes, controllers, middlewares, templates, or static files.
 They will be loaded and saved when the server starts.*
 - Container based dependency injection. *Put all dependencies in a container and